 Trend #2 – Using Data Like You Mean It.

-We have first party, second party, third party, and zero party data all over the place.
-We are overwhelmed with the data we have, yet most email marketers don’t use it correctly to raise the bar and move the needle.
+We have first-party, second-party, third-party, and zero party data all over the place.
+Our data overwhelms us, yet most email marketers don’t use it correctly to raise the bar and move the needle.
 The time to use this data in email marketing strategies has never been more critical, so the old trend of talking about it has to stop, and the new trend of actually using it needs to happen.

 Stop waiting for the white coat analysts to conduct quarter-long data analysis and be bold enough to try something new with data.

 Take control and ask for forgiveness later.

 I have signed up for thousands of email programs in my career and have found that maybe 5% of the experiences are pleasurable.
 People complain about the amount of email they get, but I bet they are even more frustrated if the process you have to get on your lists is fragmented and fraught with ambiguity around what they will get from a brand.

 Take a morning and spend 2-3 hours watching people sign up for your email program and ask for feedback.
 These people should not know your brand or work in your department since they already know the process and experience.
 You want to see what they do and how they react to the steps in the email content, along with the first email they receive.

 Then once you do that, ask yourself if that is the user experience you want your subscriber to have.
 Chances are, it is not, and your new task/trend will be to make it unforgettable.